Stir Crazy? Explore the World Through Virtual Travel

 Remember when we thought the pandemic might only last a few months?
 Well, one can hardly blame you if, eight months on – facing a second wave and the prospect of a long Ottawa winter – you feel like the walls are closing in on you.

 That may be especially true if you’re a senior who enjoyed to travel.
 After all, this was not how you envisioned your retirement years: stuck at home.

 But hold on a minute.
 Although international travel remains pretty much off the table for the foreseeable future, you can still visit some fascinating destinations across the world.
 Think virtual travel.

-Explore places normally beyond your reach
+Explore destinations normally beyond your reach

 This isn’t just looking at a bunch of photos on your computer.
 That can be pretty lame.
 No, this is a little more sophisticated than that.

 Some venues use 360-degree video cameras to give you the sense that you’re actually there.
 Click the arrows on your screen and it’s just like moving your head to take in your surroundings.

 Better yet, you can go places you might never have a chance to get to under normal circumstances.
 Mount Everest, for instance.
 Or climb El Capitan in Yosemite National Park.
 No mountain climbing experience required.

 Of course, one thing missing from virtual travel is the social experience.
 Sure, you don’t have to deal with annoying crowds, but you don’t have travel companions to share things with either.